Asymptotic behaviour of penalized robust estimators in logistic regression when dimension increases: Consistency and rates of convergence

-In order to obtain rates of convergence for Lipschitz penalites such as LASSO or for bounded differentiable ones as SCAD or MCP, under weak conditions for $\lambda_n$, we will need the following additional assumptions.
+In order to obtain rates of convergence for Lipschitz penalites such as LASSO or, under weaker conditions for $\lambda_n$, for bounded differentiable ones such as SCAD or MCP, we will need the following additional assumptions.